ghzuo/CVTree/README.md

 5. make manual (_option_)
 6. make install

+### Run Programms in Docker

+Docker allows users run programs on both Windows and Linux/MacOS.
+You can download docker free and reference https://docs.docker.com/install/ to install it.
+After install docker, basic usages for CVTree are:

+1. Build/download docker image: `docker build -t="xxxxx/cvtree" .`
+   or `docker pull ghzuo/cvtree`.
+In this step, a image with cvtree programs will obtained.
+2. Start container from image:
+   `docker run --rm -it -v $PWD/example:/root/data xxxxx/cpplearn` In this step, you will enter the cvtree container, and the "example" folder of this project will be find in the "data" folder.
+Enter the data folder, and run `cvtree -G faa`.
+You will get the result for eight genomes in the "list" file.
+You can change the path "$PWD/example" to your own data directory.
+3. Exit and stop container: `exit` in docker terminal.
+4. More usage for docker can reference https://docs.docker.com/.

 ## Run Programs with Example

 If this is the first time you use CVTree package, please go to the